 It is not uncommon for companies to win contracts in the spur of the moment with a very low price, only to realize later that they would actually be losing money on the deal.
 Sadly though, the terms of the contract are binding.
 Such situations are basically nothing more than modern-day indentured servitude, a situation so tragically common these days that those familiar with it have dubbed it the winner’s curse.

 While the majority of established firms considered e-procurement a threat to their business, others saw a bit of opportunity here.
 They adapted their companies to tenders, developed processes to not only win contracts, but to counteract and keep competition in check, and to fulfill contract terms.
 Out of established market leaders, EGO Translating and Translink have channeled lots of resources into tendering.
-Out of new players, Proflingva, Linguist (Moscow) and LS Group have been especially successful in challenging top firms, and squeezed them out from some of their old contracts after awarding these contracts started to be a matter of e-procurement procedure.
+Out of new players, Proflingva, Linguist (Moscow) and LS Group have been especially successful in challenging top firms, and squeezing them out from some of their old contracts.